mah92/camsim/README.md

 	rosBagCompression = "ture", "false"

+	Notice that the rosbag would be very bulky (in order of 200MB/min for 10fps grayscale 640x480 camera images if not compressed, the color image would even need 4x bandwidth

+	The program will firstly use the flash drive for storing log files, to prevent extreme harddisk usage.

-	compression will cause a 30% decrease in fps but compresses images up to 6x
+	Compression will cause a 30% decrease in fps but compresses images up to 6x

+	Using a USB2.0 instead of a USB3.0 flash lowers fps by 50%

 	* demParams